 Yes.
 The Coca-Cola Scholarship is legit.
 This scholarship program has been active for over 30 years and has supported more than 6,300 scholars with more than $72 million to date.
 If you would like, you can read more about the 2020 Coca-Cola Scholars.

 If you found this information insightful, be sure to sign up for ScholarshipPoints today for more information on scholarships like these and ours!
-We have given away more than $1,000,000 to date, and award three $1,000 scholarships every month and four $10,000 scholarships every year.
+We have given away more than $1,000,000 to date, and award three $1,000 scholarships and one $2,500 scholarship every month.